Shanbashir1/Project5/README.md

 17. As a site user I can add, view, delete and edit reviews which customers can view on the main site.
 18. As a site user I can read the sites About us page
 19. As a site user I can like blogs and comments created by other users.
-20. As a site user I can view paginated reviews so that I can select which review to view
+20. As a site user I can view paginated reviews so that I can select which review to view.

 + Site Admin Experience
 1. As a admin I can manage users' accounts so that I can make any required changes to them if needed
 2. As a admin I can manage products so that I can add , update or delete products when necessary
-3. As a admin I can view created orders so that I can full fill the orders or amend if needed
+3. As a admin I can view created orders so that I can full fill the orders or ammend if needed
-4. As a Admin I can delete any of comments so that I can remove them if I nolonger feel they are still necessary or needed
+4. As a Admin I can delete any of comments so that I can remove them if I no longer feel they are still necessary or needed
 5. As a Admin I can view messages sent via contact form so that I can act upon them
 6. As an admin I can manage and create blogs for users to view and like.
 7. As an admin I can manage the blog comments so that I can make amendments if needed